 Pronouncements issued but not yet effective are listed below.
-The Group intends to adopt the following pronouncements when they become effective.
-Adoption of these pronouncements is not expected to have a significant impact on the Group's consolidated financial statements unless otherwise indicated.
+The intends to adopt the following pronouncements when they become effective.
+Adoption of these pronouncements is not expected to have a significant impact on the Company's financial statements unless otherwise indicated.